xcv58/selection-menu/README.md

 The motivation for creating this module was having a sleek contextual selection mechanism in the Chrome extension for [iDoRecall](https://idorecall.com).

 This module was inspired by [Mathias Schäfer's work from 2011](https://github.com/molily/selectionmenu).
-It was brought up to date with modern browsers (Chrome, Firefox, Safari, Opera, IE9+) and the AMD module pattern, then revamped to use [HubSpot's excellent Drop library](http://github.hubspot.com/drop/) for better positioning.
+It was brought up to date with modern browsers (Chrome, Firefox, Safari, Opera, IE9+) and the AMD module pattern, then revamped to use [HubSpot's Tether library](http://github.hubspot.com/tether/) for better positioning.
 A neat trick, detecting the direction of the selection (forward vs. backward), was inspired by [Xavier Damman](https://github.com/xdamman/)'s [selection-sharer](https://github.com/xdamman/selection-sharer).

 The idea and the implementation originally resemble the selection context menu on nytimes.com, but the script is way simpler and easier to integrate.